shopware5/devdocs/source/sysadmins-guide/shopware-cluster-setup/index.md

 in a clustered setup.

 <div class="alert alert-warning">
 Clustering is always highly individual and depends on the customer's requirements as well as the functional scope of the shop.
-For this reason every project will need to adjust the suggestions of this document for the actual hosting circumstances and customer / deploment workflows.
+For this reason every project will need to adjust the suggestions of this document for the actual hosting circumstances and customer / deployment workflows.
 </div>

 <div class="toc-list"></div>